14

 To find the right picture to illustrate this entry was the most difficult task I had to deal with in the past three months.
 Can you believe it?
 It took me two hours to come up with this portrait.
-I’ve tried all possible searches: face, face close-up, serious face, blank face, man portrait and so on… The keyword that led me to this image is “expressionless”, which is also the right word to define a “blank face”.

 The picture was as difficult to find, as it is to understand the real message of a blank face.
 There are many studies discussing this issue.
 I am just going to underline some general aspects.